AmpersandTalks/CIS106-Cesar-Perez/README.md

 ## Assignment 10

 Assignment 10 focuses on the Do loop.
 Similar to the previous sessions it was initially a bit of a challenge, but knowledge from previous loops helped to understand how the Do Loop works.
 I decided to go back to the example that was provided to better understand all the loops.
 This helped me better understand the Do loop better and how it works.
 I decided to go with working on activity 1 which was similar to activity one in session 8.
 This helped me visualize and formant the structure for the Do loop.
 Session 10-second activity was about nested loops. this activity was a bit more difficult due to the fact that there was no example to refer back to.
 I decided to read and visit the additional resources to help me better visualize the structure for the nested loop.

+## Assignment 11

+Assignment 11 focuses on Arrays.
+This session uses the knowledge from the previous sessions to plan for these assignments.
+An array is described as a data structure consisting of a collection of elements.
+Assignment 11 also requires a fixed array and a defined array.
+I found the different types of arrays a bit confusing but referenced back to the course material for further clarification.
+Something that I learned from this session was that the index range has to be from 0 to the desired amount that the user would enter.
+This is s something that is covered in the chapter but can be missed easily when writing the code.